cobaltpngsituation/cobaltpngsituation/README.md

 ▸ Basic DNI criteria

-▸ Countryhumans, DreamSMP, Fazclaire's/Five Nights In Anime, Hazbin Hotel/Helluva Boss/VivziePop apologists, Jonochrome apologists, Poppy Playtime devs apologists, South Park, The Coffin of Andy and LeyLey
+▸ Countryhumans, DreamSMP, Fazclaire's/Five Nights In Anime, Hazbin Hotel/Helluva Boss/VivziePop apologists, Jonochrome apologists, Poppy Playtime devs apologists, South Park, The Coffin of Andy and LeyLey (Fazclaire's/Five Night's In Anime and The Coffin of Andy and LeyLey ponies WILL be hidden on sight)

 ▸ Betilla x Rayman (Betilla's his mum)